 With an emphasis on company culture, Crosslin also is focusing on building a solid internal brand, which will result in external efficiencies.
 “Do More.
 Be More.” will be the firm’s tagline, reflecting a commitment to customers that Crosslin will do more, so the customer can in turn be more.
 The tagline also pays homage to Crosslin’s unwavering commitment to give back to the community in which they live and serve.

 Founded in 1987, Crosslin was created out of the desire to provide companies with an alternative to the national or large regional accounting firm options.
 As these firms focused on larger, multinational clients, Crosslin set out to serve privately owned companies, not-for-profits and governmental clients as well as to offer alternative services for the SEC market.
 Its membership in the BDO Alliance USA helps provide a platform for rendering these services.

 The Crosslin brand includes Crosslin Certified Public Accountants, Crosslin Technologies, and Crosslin Healthcare.

-This month’s Entrepreneurial Business Services (EBS) Tips address how communication can help increase your cash flow and build better vendor relations at the same time.
+This month’s Accounting and Business Solutions (ABS) Tips address how communication can help increase your cash flow and build better vendor relations at the same time.
 Click here and take a look!